 However, socialization from a young age will be especially important to curb their instinctive territorial aggression.
-If they are shown kindness, love and consistent training, you will have an affectionate and devoted pup that is not likely to pose a threat to you or anyone else.
+If they are shown kindness, love, and consistent training, you will have an affectionate and devoted pup that is not likely to pose a threat to you or anyone else.

-They require consistent, life-long training and socializing coupled with ample exercise to maintain a balanced, happy and friendly dog.
+They require consistent, life-long training and socializing coupled with ample exercise to maintain a balanced, happy, and friendly dog.
 With too much time on their paws, they can act out in destructive and aggressive ways.
 Bull Terriers do best with owners who are experienced with their breed and can give them proper discipline and love!

 Boxers have been known to affectionately “box” with their front paws, which is what got them their name in the first place.
 But did you know that they are often considered one of the more aggressive dog breeds, and some homeowners insurance companies won’t insure you if you own one?

 Unfortunately, countries like the UK have banned this beautiful breed because of perceptions that they are overly aggressive.
-It is certainly true that a Dogo Argentino should be trained by an experienced handler or else they can show signs of aggression, but that’s no different than many other breeds.
-However, bans such as these perpetuate an idea that certain breeds are innately “bad.”
+It is certainly true that a Dogo Argentino should be trained by an experienced handler, or else they can show signs of aggression, but that’s no different than many other breeds.
+However, bans such as these perpetuate the idea that certain breeds are innately “bad.”
 This is certainly not the case for the Dogo Argentino – or any pup, for that matter.

 When asked to picture an intimidating dog, many will conjure the image of a Doberman Pinscher.
-Makes sense, as this breed has been bred for generations to be menacing guard dogs and have become almost synonymous with our cultural idea of an “aggressive breed.”
+Makes sense, as this breed has been bred for generations to be menacing guard dogs and has become almost synonymous with our cultural idea of an “aggressive breed.”

-The loyal Doberman has perhaps gotten a bad wrap, as they are not spontaneously violent dogs.
+The loyal Doberman has perhaps gotten a bad rap, as they are not spontaneously violent dogs.
 They will, however, loyally protect their families if they perceive danger.
 Extensive socializing and consistent training by experienced owners will produce a well-behaved Doberman Pinscher that is not likely to be more aggressive than any other dog.

-Shiba Inu’s are known for their seemingly endless energy and somewhat “cat-like” dispositions.
+Shiba Inus are known for their seemingly endless energy and somewhat “cat-like” dispositions.
 They are often aloof and independent.
-Female Shiba’s can be especially territorial with other animals.
+Female Shibas can be especially territorial with other animals.
 One should be vigilant when headed to the dog park with a Shiba to make sure she doesn’t start any fights.

-They have a high prey drive and prefer to be dominant in the pack, therefore they need a strong leader who enforces boundaries and socializes them regularly.
-Make sure to frequently exercise a Shiba Inu, as with many dogs, if they have too much energy they are likely to get into trouble.
+They have a high prey drive and prefer to be dominant in the pack.
+Therefore, they need a strong leader who enforces boundaries and socializes them regularly.
+Make sure to frequently exercise a Shiba Inu, as with many dogs, if they have too much energy, they are likely to get into trouble.

 Rhodesian Ridgeback is an exceptionally impressive canine.
 This powerful dog was originally bred to hunt lions and protect African farms from predators.
 There’s no doubt this dog is capable of being ferocious and brutal.
-They are known for their speed, prey drive and are considered by some to be quite a dangerous breed.
+They are known for their speed and prey drive and are considered by some to be quite a dangerous breed.

-However, many Rhodesian Ridgeback’s are beloved family companions whose owners report being gentle and loving.
+However, many Rhodesian Ridgebacks are beloved family companions whose owners report being gentle and loving.
 Still, they need quite a bit of training and exercise to get there, so anyone looking to adopt a Ridgeback should be willing to make that commitment and should probably not reside in any sort of confined space.

 This adorable and fluffy toy breed is perhaps a surprise to see on a list of the most aggressive dog breeds.
 However, this cute pup can be quite feisty behind all that fluff.
 The Pomeranian is one of the most popular dog breeds in the US, coming in 23rd in AKC’s popularity ranking.
 They are notorious for being expensive for such a small package.